deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtTables.rst

     :type: int

-    Stores the Profession of the User when the Personal-Feature is enabled.
+    Stores the profession of the user when the Personal-Feature is enabled.

-    To get a List for what the IDs stands for `see here <https://service.doccheck.com/service/info/codes_v2.php?scope=profession&language=en&format=json>`__.
+    To get a list for what the ids stands for `see here <https://service.doccheck.com/service/info/codes_v2.php?scope=profession&language=en&format=json>`__.

     You can change the parameter `language` in the url to get the results for different languages.